aviswain/MicroDegree/MicroDegree/CS2L/README.md

 # CS 2L.
-Intro to Software Engineering Lab
+Software Construction

 ## Course Objectives
 Learn the fundamentals of tools and environments for software construction projects, particularly open-source platforms.